mokdevel/DarcMods/DarcMissions/README.md

 * dc_missionConfig_Crashsite.json

 ## Mission position
 Mission position is either defined or randomized.
 See [General parameters - pos](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#general-parameters) and [Location parameters](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#location-parametes).

-Once a location is chosen, it's checked for validity.
+Once a position is chosen, it's checked for validity.
 The position shall not be ..
 - .. too close to another mission
 - .. too close to any player
 - .. in water
 - .. in [non valid area](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#non-valid-areas---dc_nonvalidareajson)

+In the case position is not usable, another try is made.
+Currently searching is limited to five tries before deciding that no position has been found.
+In this case, mission will not spawn.

 ## Dynamic vs Static mission
 In the configuration you can define missions either as a dynamic mission (missionTypeArrayDynamic) or static mission (missionTypeArrayStatic).
 The missions are the same but static missions have priority in being spawned.
 Static missions are such that there should always be the given count of static missions running and if there are mission slots still available, these will be populated with dynamic missions.
 Note that both static and dynamic missions are counted towards the total count.